apify/actor-legacy-phantomjs-crawler/README.md

 and <a href="#intercept-request-function">Intercept request function</a>,
 and crawling results are actually just an array of these objects.

-The object has the following schema:
+The object has the following structure:

 ```javascript
 {